Road signs in the United Kingdom: 1921 standardisation of road signs

 In the late 1920s, motorists needed to understand both the new, standardised and the old Caution signs.
 The other types of 1904 sign remained in use: white ring for a reduced speed limit; red disc for prohibition; white diamond for motor notices (weight limits on bridges).

+From 1926, gyratory systems (i.e. one-way clockwise) started to come into use in urban squares and at complex junctions, e.g. Marble Arch, Hyde Park Corner.
+Illuminated cast-glass signs were used in which the words "Turn Left - one way only" appeared in white on a blue background.
+Elsewhere, traffic was two-way around squares and junctions with a central feature, including roundabouts.

+By the end of the 1920s, traffic lights had come into use in 50 towns and cities.
+The Ministry of Transport recommended a warning sign, Signals Ahead, which had a plate of the usual size depicting the signal head (with the lights coloured).
+This sign was surmounted not by a red triangle but a yellow disc with "WARNING" in black letters across it.
+This echoed the 12" yellow globes (predecessors of Belisha beacons) which were sometimes placed above traffic signals to make them more conspicuous.

 The early 1930s

 1930 Memorandum No. 291 (Roads)

-In 1930 the Minister of Transport issued a circular advising local authorities to issue the following additional caution signs:
+In 1930 the Minister of Transport issued a circular advising local authorities to use the following additional danger signs: